 Top York Attractions with York Pass

-Now you can visit York’s top attractions with York Pass, which can last 1, 2 and 3 days.
+One of the best weekend getaways in the UK, now you can visit York’s top attractions with York Pass, which can last 1, 2 and 3 days.
 In addition to free entry to over 35 attractions in the city and beyond, York Pass includes a free guidebook and plenty of discount vouchers for tours, restaurants and shops.

 Here are my top picks: